lwz7512/next-wordpress-movie/README.md

 With the help of WPGraphQL plugin, we could retrieve wordpress pages meta data composed by Advanced Custom Fields, then consume these graphql dataset in Nextjs pages through `getStaticProps` function, injecting retrieved data to page components.

-the high level architechture:
+the higher level architechture:

-- Wordpress, as data store management system
+- ⬇️ Wordpress, as data store management system
-- WPGraphQL plugin, as wordpress api bridge
+- ⬇️ Advanced Custom Fields plugin, as wp page meta data composer
-- Advanced Custom Fields plugin, as wp page meta data composer
+- ⬇️ WPGraphQL plugin, as wordpress api bridge
-- Next.js, as Reactjs app builder
+- ⬇️ Next.js, as front-end app builder

 ## Usage Scenario